Orange-OpenSource/hurl/docs/hurl.md

 ### --glob <glob> {#glob}

 Specify input files that match the given blob.

 Multiple glob flags may be used.
+This flag supports common Unix glob patterns like *, ? and [].
+However, to avoid your shell accidentally expanding glob patterns before Hurl handles them, you must use single quotes or double quotes around each pattern.

 ### -h, --help {#help}